fastapi/fastapi/docs/en/docs/advanced/settings.md

 </div>

-As environment variables can be set outside of the code, but can be read by the code, and don't have to be stored (committed to `git`) with the rest of the files, it's common to use them for configurations or settings.
+As environment variables can be set outside the code, but can be read by the code, and don't have to be stored (committed to `git`) with the rest of the files, it's common to use them for configurations or settings.

 You can also create an environment variable only for a specific program invocation, that is only available to that program, and only for its duration.